Paarth-cool/Third-Eye/README.md

 How the product works:
-The ultrasonic sensor measures the distance between itself and the object and transmitts it to the ESP32 The ESP32 checks the value to a preset value if it is lesser then it activates the hhaptic sennsor and creates vibrations if no it will continue to compare values
+The ultrasonic sensor measures the distance between itself and the object and transmitts it to the ESP32 The ESP32 checks the value to a preset value if it is lesser then it activates the hhaptic sennsor and creates vibrations if not it will continue to compare values
+The vibration motor creates vibrations and alerts the user of any obbstaces in front of them

+Assembly of our product